CumulusNetworks/cldemo-easy-automate/README.md

     exit
     exit

 On github, create a fork of https://github.com/cumulusnetworks/easyautomate - this will represent our devops single source of truth.

     git clone https://github.com/MYFORK/easyautomate
+    cd easyautomate
     python collect.py leaf01,leaf02
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
+    git add --all
     git commit -am "First pull of config" git push

-Now look on github and see the configs.
+Look on github and see the configs.

 We will now simulate a network failure by destroying our entire topology and reprovisioning it using our new easyautomate clone.